Monday, October 21, 2024

 Create a directory for your project, it'll be where this example takes place.
 Also create Gliimly application "stock":

-mkdir -p stock_app
+mkdir -p stock-app

-cd stock_app
+cd stock-app

 sudo mgrg -i -u $(whoami) stock